In 1970’s Harlem, Tish and Fonny, a young couple, bind their souls to each other with love, though the world seems hell-bent on breaking that bond.

 I was sitting next to my wife.
 I can’t tell you how many times I found myself looking over to her to whisper, “I love you.”
 How many times I reached for her hand, or gave her arm or leg a little squeeze.
 It is just that sort of a film.

-Last year, I know there were people who looked down their noses at “Moonlight,” Barry Jenkins’ first film.
+When it won Best Picture, I know there were people who looked down their noses at “Moonlight,” Barry Jenkins’ first film.
 Some wondered if it deserved the attention it was getting.
 Many, who most likely never even saw the film, wrote it off as another Oscar-bait type of move that was trading on its subject matter for “important-film” points with the Academy.

 Those of us who saw it, though, knew it was a special film and eagerly awaited Jenkins’ follow up “If Beale Street Could Talk,” knowing that it would show just how adept he is at casting that elusive magic spell that film is capable of in the hands of a worthy director.